steven-wood21/cs400-X-Team-74/x_team_rules.md

 ## How we will make sure everyone does equal parts
 * At the beginning we will assign equal parts in terms of time and difficulty.
-* If someone needs help we will not code it for them, but assist in understanding the conecpts instead.
+* If someone needs help we will not code it for them, but assist in understanding the concepts instead.